Task 32: Biomass CombustionWebsite: task32.ieabioenergy.com

-Countries Austria, Belgium, Canada, Denmark, Germany, Ireland, Italy, Japan, the Netherlands, Norway, South Africa, Sweden, and Switzerland
+Participating Countries: Austria, Canada, Denmark, Germany, Japan, The Netherlands, Norway, Sweden, and Switzerland

 1. Definition and Objective

-‘Biomass Combustion and Co-Firing’ refers to both dedicated combustion and co-firing of biomass for the production of usable energy and includes market introduction and optimisation of biomass combustion technologies.
+‘Biomass Combustion’ refers to both dedicated biomass combustion and co-firing of biomass with other fuels for the production of usable energy and includes market introduction and optimisation of biomass combustion technologies.

-The objective of this Task is to collect, analyse, share, and disseminate strategic, technical and non-technical information on biomass combustion and co-firing applications, leading to increased acceptance and performance in terms of environment, costs and reliability, and to support the existing momentum in market introduction of improved combustion and co-firing systems in its member countries.
+The objective of Task 32 is to collect, analyse, share, and disseminate strategic, technical and non-technical information on biomass combustion and co-firing applications, leading to further acceptance and improved performance in terms of environment, costs and reliability, and to support the existing momentum in market introduction of improved combustion and co-firing systems and finally find its role in the future energy system in its member countries.